TOP 5 ADVANTAGES OF WEARING PPE AT WORK

 Yesterday we talked about the benefits of using head protection, eye and face protection and respiratory protection.
 Now it’s time we go into the importance of hand protection, safe footwear and hearing protection.
-These three other PPE’s are just as important as the first three.
-It pays to know the right ways to use them as well as considerations in choosing their kind.
+It pays to know the right way to use and choose the best PPE for the job.
+Read on for the top 5 advantages of wearing PPE at work.

 Did you know that every year, in the world of manufacturing, construction and service industry, about 150,000 injuries to the hands and fingers are reported?
 No wonder this is the case with virtually all jobs in these industries requiring the use of hands.
 But this fact does not justify such a large number of hand and finger injuries.